AlCpwnd/KnowledgeBase/Windows/README.md

 ## DISM Offline Repair
 Instructions regarding the repair of an OS using DISM and a connected ISO.

+## Group Policy Application failure
+When applying group policies to a specific security group doesn't show up in the `GPRESULT /R`.

 ## Group Policy processing failure
 When a computer fails to update their local group policies because of a corrupted local file.